-Figure 1 on page 16 shows an exchange object passing through a route.
+Figure 1shows an exchange object passing through a route.
 In the context of a route, an exchange object gets passed as the argument of the Processor.process() method, which means that the exchange object is directly accessible to the source endpoint, the target endpoint, and all of the processors in between.